Rare Dermatology News

 <1 >

 The following summary is from Orphanet, a European reference portal for information on rare diseases and orphan drugs.
-Orpha Number: 2920 Definition Oliver syndrome is a very rare syndrome characterized by intellectual deficit, postaxial polydactyly, and epilepsy.
-Epidemiology To date, seven individuals in three families have been reported.
-Clinical description Facial features are not characteristic…
+Orpha Number: 2515 Definition Microcephalycardiomyopathy syndrome is characterised by severe intellectual deficit, microcephaly and dilated cardiomyopathy.
+Hand and foot anomalies have also been reported.
+The syndrome has been described in three individuals.
+Transmission is autosomal recessive.
+Visit…

 Read More »